shaisachs/the-check/README.md

 They laughed together, the feeling light and real.

-The conversation drifted naturally then—neither probing nor superficial.
-The kind of talk that hovers in the space between strangers and acquaintances.

-Mathi mentioned how he liked patterns in data but distrusted patterns applied to people.
+The conversation drifted naturally.
+Mathi waxed poetic about a kebab place he had found a week ago.
+Unreal garlic sauce.
 Alma confessed she had an urge to rearrange her entire apartment every few months just to see if it changed how she thought.

 Mathi said, “I get that.
 Variety is a kind of information.”

 Alma nodded.
-“And stability is a kind of lens.”
+“And stability is a chance to think.”

 They sat under the shifting shade of the seventh tree, letting the breeze scatter their thoughts.

 At one point, two sparrows landed five feet from them and began squabbling over a stray piece of lettuce.
 The smaller bird won.
 They both watched, amused.

-When the sparrows flew away, Alma said, “Do you ever feel like the system… listens?”
+When the sparrows flew away, Alma said, “Do you ever feel like the system... listens?”

 Mathi considered.
 “Not listens.
-But maybe… observes?”
+But maybe... observes?”

 “Like it’s trying to guess what we mean from the things we don’t think about twice.”

-“Indexical,” he said, rolling the word thoughtfully.
-“It looks at our habits to make predictions.”

-“And then puts us in teams that make no sense,” Alma said.
+“And then puts us in teams that make no sense,” Mathi concluded.

-Mathi grinned.
+Alma grinned.
 “The predictions need work.”

 They ate the last of their lunches.
 The sun shifted.
-The wind picked up a bit, carrying the smell of citrus from Alma’s lime wedges.
+The wind picked up a bit, carrying the smell of citrus from Alma’s dish.

 Finally, as if by mutual understanding, they stood.

-The moment they stepped away from the tree, the air felt different—sharper, more constructed.
-They both noticed it but didn’t comment.

-They walked toward the office, not aligned but not misaligned either.

 When they reached the corner where their paths diverged, they paused at almost the same moment.

-“Well,” Alma said softly.
+“Well,” Alma said, the thought unfinished.

 “Yeah,” Mathi agreed.

-Neither seemed sure what the moment required.

-So they simply nodded to each other, a small, shared acknowledgment of something subtle but real that had happened under the seventh tree.

-Then they returned to their respective buildings, back into the churn.
+They returned to their respective floors.
 Inside, their dashboards pulsed with new assignments.

-Different ones.

-But neither felt quite as alone in the reassignment chaos as they had in the morning.

-Outside, the seventh tree leaned slightly in the afternoon breeze, offering the same imperfect shade to anyone else seeking it.

 ## 4.